Python itertools recipes: practical patterns for iteration

 The itertools module is one of Python’s most powerful standard library tools.
+These Python itertools recipes show practical patterns for efficient iteration that you can use immediately.
 It provides fast, memory-efficient functions for working with iterators.
 This guide shows real-world patterns you can use immediately.

 Why itertools Matters